A video tutorial on how to copy components from one course to another. (0:04:31)

 A quick video on how to update your profile photo on the meet your faculty page.
 (0:01:49)

-Under CONTENT > select the blue ADD button > select the WEBLINK option.
+Under Content > select the blue Add Existing button > select the Google Drive option.

 Under Content > select “+ New Unit” on the left